Hamilton cycles in hypergraphs below the Dirac threshold: Hamilton 2-cycles in 4-graphs: non-extremal case

 \begin{thm}[\cite{RoRuSz09}] Given $a>0$ and $k\geq 2$, every $k$-graph $F$ on $m$ vertices and with at least $a\binom{m}{k}$ edges contains a tight path on at least $am/k$ vertices.
 Moreover, such a path can be found in time $O(n^k)$. \end{thm}

 Note that deleting every other edge of a tight path on $s$ vertices in a $4$-graph yields a $2$-path on at least $s-1$ vertices, so for $k=4$ we may replace `tight path' by `path' (\emph{i.e.} 2-path) and $am/k$ by $am/k-1$ in the statement of Theorem~\ref{thm:pathindensegraph}.

-We now prove Lemma~\ref{lem:longcycle}, which we first restate.
+We are now ready to prove our long cycle lemma, Lemma~\ref{lem:longcycle}.
+Again we actually prove a stronger statement, Lemma~\ref{lem:longcycle2}, which assumes instead that $H$ is connecting and states that we can find the cycle $C$ in polynomial time.
+Since by Lemma~\ref{lem:con} any $4$-graph which is not even-extremal is connecting, this is indeed a stronger statement.
+Our proof of Lemma~\ref{lem:longcycle2} is based on the proof given by Karpi\'nski, Ruci\'nski and Szyma\'nska~\cite[Fact~4]{KaRuSz10} for tight cycles, which in turn was based on a similar lemma for tight cycles in $3$-graphs given by R\"odl, Ruci\'nski and Szemer\'edi~\cite[Lemma~2.2]{RoRuSz09}.
+The principal differences are that our minimum codegree assumption is weaker, and that our absorbing lemma also requires us to consider the auxiliary graph $G$, in which we must find a perfect matching among the vertices not used in $C$.